What Is Corrective Maintenance? (Examples & Steps to Take)

 Disadvantages of Corrective Maintenance

-• Not predictable: Since you don’t know when the maintenance work is needed, it’s hard to know if you’ll have the right staff on hand to do the corrective task or if your team’s schedule will allow it to be completed quickly.
+• Not predictable: Since you don’t know when the corrective maintenance work is needed, it’s hard to know if you’ll have the right staff on hand to do the task or if your team’s schedule will allow it to be completed quickly.

 • Shorten asset lifespan: If you’re always waiting until something goes wrong before fixing it, that can shorten an asset’s lifespan compared to preventive maintenance.
 Think of taking care of a car.
 If you only bring your vehicle in for maintenance when the check engine light comes on, then it might not last as long as if you changed the oil on a set schedule and did routine inspections on other car parts.